 Have you ever wondered if it was possible to learn how to grow stevia and make homemade stevia extract – that “miracle” plant that is sweeter than sugar – for sweetener instead of paying through the nose for those little packets in the store?
-You can grow stevia at home, in pots or in your garden, and harvest it for dried leaves or extract.
+Growing stevia at home is possible in pots or in your garden, and harvest it for dried leaves or extract.

 Starting Stevia Plants from Seed

-I purchased my stevia seeds from Pinetree Garden Seeds (currently priced at $2.50 for 15 seeds).
-Seeds are started much the same as any other garden seeds.
+Start Stevia seeds much the same as any other garden seeds.
 Visit my post on seed starting for more details.
 The book “Growing and Using Stevia” states that darker seeds tend to have higher germination rates.
 The instructions given below are based on those detailed in the book.
 Seeds should be started inside 8-10 weeks before transplanting outside.

 Place 1-3 seeds in each cell and lightly cover with fine potting soil or vermiculite 1/8 inch thick.
 Spritz or mist with water to settle the soil.
 Place seeds under a clear plastic cover (you can recycle plastic produce containers or use products specifically for seed starting).
 Use fluorescent lighting to supply light and keep the temperature between 75-80 degrees F. The book “Growing and Using Stevia” suggests keeping the lights on for 24 hours per day at first, then maintaining at least 15 hours of light about three weeks after sowing.